Chimtarga Pass

 Practical Difficulties (transportation, food, language, logistics): Going with a tour company takes care of all these problems.
 Paramount Journey is a good local option for that, and they have a trek that includes Chimtarga Pass, and they will turn back from the pass if they think it will put you in danger, like any good outfit should.
 But if you are wanting to do this independently (for budget or other reasons), you will need to start doing your research on Caravanistan and buy a copy of Trekking in Tajikistan (the e-book weighs nothing and fits on your phone).

 Speaking Russian or Tajik makes things go smoothly with the drivers.
 English won’t be of much help to you here, with the drivers or on the trail.
-Even the Artuch Alplager and the Vertikal Alauddin base camp are Russian-speaking operations (Russian, Ukrainian and eastern European trekkers and climbers dominate in this area).
+Even the Artuch Alplager and the Vertikal Alauddin base camp are Russian-speaking operations (Russian, Ukrainian and eastern European trekkers and climbers dominate in this area) [2023 note: Artuch Alplager now has a manager who can speak some English].
 As for food, be warned that things shut down in September, even though there is at least a full month of good weather remaining.
 Buying food at Vertikal, Alauddin Lake and at the cafe/store between Bibijanat and Kulisiyoh lakes will no longer be possible.
 So bring all the food you need.
 For more help on the practical considerations, check the two links above.
 And expect prices to have increased from what you see online, as the Tajik currency has depreciated in value.

 Vertikal Alauddin has an announced last day of operations on their website (September 5th in previous years).
 And this base camp should not be relied upon in the high season, as they prefer to work with large groups of Russian-speakers with reservations, not random solo travelers or small groups who show up unannounced.
 They may be full.
 But if they aren’t, they’ll take your money.
 Just don’t expect guesthouse/homestay treatment.
-Artuch Alplager is opened for a longer season, and they are more accustomed to smaller groups of independent travelers who speak no Russian/Tajik (but don’t expect an English speaker to be there).
+Artuch Alplager is opened for a longer season, and they are more accustomed to smaller groups of independent travelers who speak no Russian/Tajik.

 Fees and permits?
 No permits, but you do need to pay a per-day fee to the forest ranger (lesnik in Russian, jangalbon in Tajik).
 It’s not a flat entrance fee, but rather calculated per day.
 You can pay this fee at Alauddin Lake (not the Vertikal Alauddin basecamp), and by one of the camps by the smaller lakes near Kulikalon.
 I forget the exact amount, something like 19 Somoni per day per person (but the last time I paid was 2018, the price may go up).
 If you don’t see anybody, then your visit is free.
 I’ve paid about 50% of the times I’ve visited (compared to 100% of the time at Iskandarkul).
 Also, bring your passport, as the fee-collectors will also register your information.